PT-Akar-Inti-Teknologi/ait_nestjs_base/README.md

 ## AitReplicationDataModule

 Module that provide admin user and permission replication functionality to current microservice.
 It will define 2 controller that can be accessed using `${apiPrefix}/auth-permissions` and `${apiPrefix}/admins/users`

+Note: this module is separated, and can be imported using @ait/nestjs-base/replication

 ### Setup AitReplicationDataModule